 No, but all joking aside, I really do get it.

 I get all of the thinking and wondering and obsessing that goes into this guy.
 I get the desperation and heartache when it feels like your whole world is falling apart and there’s nothing you can do about it.
-I also get the feeling of wanting to be someone who does the right things, and makes healthy choices, but maybe feeling like this whole relationship has just taken you so far away from that.
+I also get the feeling of wanting to be someone who does the right things and makes the right choices, but maybe feeling like this whole relationship has just taken you too far away from that.
+I get it.

+Girlfriend, there is hope for you.
+Hope of better things than you ever thought you were capable of becoming.
 You cling to that, and I’ll help you through the steps of making it a reality.
-That’s what this journey is about.

 The Hard Stuff